 Watching animals exist in their natural habitat is thrilling.
 However, the animals didn’t quite steal the show.
 Believe it or not, the plants did.
 Between searching for caiman and tasting lemon-flavored ants, our small group would stop in the middle of the forest and learn about the medicinal properties of different plant species.
 We heard stories about indigenous women who drank bark-infused tea for birth control purposes; we stumbled upon the inspiration for modern anesthetics.
 After growing up surrounded by pharmacies, I was moved by the idea that the forest could yield health cures and treatments.

-To date, at least 40,000 plant species have been scientifically classified in the Amazon Rainforest, and several medicines have been derived from these species.
 While there are many medicinal plants that are currently unknown—or known exclusively to local shamans—here are a few known medicines that have roots in the rainforest.

 Quinine is a muscle relaxant and the first effective medicine used to treat malaria.
 It was originally discovered by the Quechua, an indigenous group that still resides in Peru and Bolivia.
 The Quechua would mix the ground bark of cinchona trees with sweetened water to prevent shivering in cold weather.